Editorial guide

 Section 1

-Criteria for to check when creator recommendations shapes your app
+Criteria for Buyer criteria: creator recommendations

 Section 2

-For "What to check when creator recommendations shapes your app decision", the next step should fit the reader's actual day.
-During a moment of curiosity after reading a strong beauty claim online, "What to check when creator recommendations shapes your app decision" has one practical test: whether anything changes in behavior.
-A useful answer for "What to check when creator recommendations shapes your app decision" helps the reader keep private photos contextual rather than definitive before it asks for an install.
-Try the smallest version first for "What to check when creator recommendations shapes your app decision": review completion and comfort before judging appearance.
-Then ask whether comfort-aware.
+For "Buyer criteria: creator recommendations", the next step should fit the reader's actual day.
+During a moment of curiosity after reading a strong beauty claim online, "Buyer criteria: creator recommendations" has one practical test: whether anything changes in behavior.
+A useful answer for "Buyer criteria: creator recommendations" helps the reader keep private photos contextual rather than definitive before it asks for an install.
+Try the smallest version first for "Buyer criteria: creator recommendations": review completion and comfort before judging appearance.
+Then ask whether comfort-aware planning would reduce friction for "Buyer criteria: creator recommendations" or simply add another thing to manage.
+Orena should feel useful for "Buyer criteria: creator.

 Section 3